Lab 2a - How to login to a SeaBeaver III AUV

 1. When the vehicle is opened; for example, when you are using the training-kit, you can use a direct Ethernet cable to connect.

-2. When the vehicle and you are both in proximity to the SeaBeaverNetwork WiFi router, you can WiFi to connect.
+2. When the vehicle and you are both in proximity to SeaBeaverNetwork WiFi router, you can connect via WiFi.

-As shown in Figure 3.1, plug an Ethernet between Raspberry Pi and Topside computer.
+As shown in Figure 4.1, connect an Ethernet cable between the Raspberry Pi and the topside computer.

 On your topside laptop: